r3comp1le/VT-Hunter/README.md

 ![alt tag](http://i.imgur.com/lw2Rqgd.jpg)
 ![alt tag](http://i.imgur.com/qR1veRk.jpg)

-A web interface to manage VT alerts locally.
+A web interface to manage VT alerts locally (pulls them down from VT).
 Make it easier to search, filter, view, etc.  Also has ability to check files in Crits.
 Written in PHP.

 This will pull VT alets via the JSON api, store them into Mongo, and delete the alert on VT.